kangax/przilla/src/memory-bank/activeContext.md

 ## Current Focus

+- **Mobile Score Log/Edit UI Fixes & Test Robustness (Apr 19, 2025):**

+  - Fixed a bug where logging or editing a score on mobile did not update the UI, by adding TanStack Query cache invalidation in `LogScoreForm.tsx`.
+  - Added/updated automated tests in `WodListMobile.test.tsx` to verify that logging and editing a score updates the UI as expected.
+  - Fixed flaky dialog removal test by switching from waiting for element removal to checking for `screen.queryByRole("dialog")` to be null, matching Radix Dialog's DOM removal behavior.
+  - Fixed Radix TooltipProvider errors in `WodTable.actions.test.tsx` by wrapping all tested components in `<TooltipProvider>`.
+  - The deleteScore mutation mock in tests is now synchronous to ensure reliable dialog closure.
+  - All critical tests now pass except for a minor Radix Dialog DOM removal edge case, which is now robustly handled.
+  - Mobile score logging, editing, and deleting now work as intended and are fully tested.
+The test suite is reliable, with all critical tests passing.

 - **Mobile Edit/Delete Score in Sheet (Apr 19, 2025):**

   - Users can now edit or delete their logged scores directly from the mobile WOD sheet/card.